alikeayush/alikeayush/README.md

 - 📫 How to reach me **aayushkumarprashar@gmail.com**

-- ⚡ Fun fact **Ada Lovelace, the first computer programmer, was a woman.
-She wrote the first algorithm for Charles Babbage's Analytical Engine, shaping the future of programming. 🚀💻**
+- ⚡ Fun fact: Ada Lovelace, the first computer programmer, was a woman.
+She wrote the first algorithm for Charles Babbage's Analytical Engine, shaping the future of programming. 🚀💻

 <h3 align="left">Connect with me:</h3>
 <p align="left">